httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 digest-algorithm values.
 The registry contains the tokens listed below.

-Some algorithms, although registered, have since been found vulnerable: the "MD5" algorithm MUST NOT be used due to collision attacks [CMU-836068] and the "SHA" algorithm MUST NOT be used due to collision attacks [IACR-2020-014].
+Some digest-algorithms, although registered, rely on vulnerable algorithms: the "MD5" digest-algorithm MUST NOT be used due to collision attacks [CMU-836068] and the "SHA" digest-algorithm MUST NOT be used due to collision attacks [IACR-2020-014].